Liver Disease FAQ

 How many people suffer from chronic liver disease?

-According to the American Liver Foundation, in the U.S. liver disease is estimated to affect 30 million people or 1 in 10 U.S. citizens.
+According to the American Liver Foundation, in the U.S. liver disease is estimated to affect 30 to 50 million people, or more than 1 in 10 U.S. citizens.
+Worldwide, liver disease affects an estimated 500 million people.

 What causes liver disease?